-A.R.S. § 36-3606 authorizes the Board to accept and process Telehealth Registry applications for out-of-state licensed psychologists and behavior analysts who are not licensed in Arizona.
+A.R.S. § 36-3606 authorizes the Board to accept and process Telehealth Registry applications for out-of-state licensed behavior analysts who are not licensed in Arizona.
 Qualifying Board-approved applicants are authorized only to provide direct healthcare services via telehealth to a client located in Arizona.
-This registration is for telehealth only, and is not a license.
+This authorization is not a license.
 This authorization does not allow for the provision of any supervision to any person -- trainees, behavior technicians, or other behavior analysts.

 If you hold an Arizona license, you do not need to be registered in the Telehealth Registry to practice via telehealth into Arizona.
 An Arizona license authorizes the licensee to practice their profession in Arizona in person or via telehealth.

-- Telehealth Registry approval does not authorize a behavior analyst to provide supervision services to a trainee (see A.R.S. § 32-2091.03).
+- Telehealth Registry approval does not authorize a behavior analyst to provide supervision services to any person (see A.R.S. § 32-2091.03).

 - The Registry is authorized by A.R.S. § 36-3606.